Skip to content

 We needed to set Party chat output to Headset and Speakers.

-Additonal Support
+Additional Support

 My client and I ran a couple of test streams to make sure everything now worked as expected.
-We had a video issue related to Twitch’s Enhanced Broadcasting with Mulitple Encodes feature not being compatible with my client’s GPU.
+We had a video issue related to Twitch’s Enhanced Broadcasting with Multiple Encodes feature not being compatible with my client’s GPU.
 I showed my client that we could disable enhanced broadcasting option in OBS to resolve the problem.

 Conclusion